-Continue to maintain the high standard of

-cleanliness and appearance of the local environment
+Continue to maintain the high standard of cleanliness and appearance of the local environment

-Reduce the environmental impact and the cost of clean up of a fly tip by delivering the 'Not in Newark and Sherwood' anti-fly tipping campaign.

-Facilitate and support cleaner and greener activities by developing a cohort of Green Champions

-Increase levels of resident satisfaction with their local area and street scene by proactively deploying the new Action Day

-Team to targeted communities who currently have the lowest levels of satisfaction with their local area and street scene.

-- Address repeated environmental neglect such as untidy gardens, broken fencing, abandoned vehicles by carrying out proactive enforcement action and deliver a thank you note to those residents who make a positive impact. - Improve the appearance of the environment and recycling rates in targeted communities by delivering at least 3 school or community projects per annum aligned with the future Days of Action programme. - Integrate the management of green spaces within the public realm by identifying and implementing opportunities for example exploring grounds maintenance provision on housing revenue account and public land.
+- Reduce the environmental impact and the cost of clean up of a fly tip by delivering the 'Not in Newark and Sherwood' anti-fly tipping campaign. - Facilitate and support cleaner and greener activities by developing a cohort of Green Champions - Increase levels of resident satisfaction with their local area and street scene by proactively deploying the new Action Day Team to targeted communities who currently have the lowest levels of satisfaction with their local area and street scene. - Address repeated environmental neglect such as untidy gardens, broken fencing, abandoned vehicles by carrying out proactive enforcement action and deliver a thank you note to those residents who make a positive impact. - Improve the appearance of the environment and recycling rates in targeted communities by delivering at least 3 school or community projects per annum aligned with the future Days of Action programme. - Integrate the management of green spaces within the public realm by identifying and implementing opportunities for example exploring grounds maintenance provision on housing revenue account and public land.

-% of fly tipping incidents removed within 24 hours of reporting.

-% of graffiti reports removed within 24 hours.

-% of residents satisfied with the cleanliness of their local area

-Removed 1,438 fly-tips with a combined weight of 361.89 tonnes in 2018-19.
+How will we measure our success?
+Examples of Achievements Forest by deve 12 % of fly tipping incidents removed within 24 hours of reporting. % of graffiti reports removed within 24 hours. % of residents satisfied with the cleanliness of their local area Removed 1,438 fly-tips with a combined weight of 361.89 tonnes in 2018-19.
 56 community litter picks carried out in 2019/2020.
 Established an Action Team who undertake cleansing duties, such as litter picking alongside grounds maintenance work such as grass cutting and hedge trimming.
 Carried out 5 Cleaner, Safer, Greener Days of Action.

-2 successful fly-tip prosecutions with fines totalling £3,645.
+2 successful fly-tip prosecutions with fines totalling £3,645. % of our parks status % of residents in the district